nlins8224/Oubinity/DOCUMENTATION.md

 ### Overview

 ### Introduction - what is a Voxel Engine
-Oubinity is a voxel terrain engine[^1].
-Voxel is a 3D counterpart to a 2D pixel.
-It is a 3D cube located on a three-dimnesional grid.
-Main focus of this engine is on terrain and every object in the rendered world is composed of voxels.
+Oubinity is a voxel engine[^1].
+Voxel is a 3D cube located on a three-dimnesional grid and can be seen as a 3D counterpart to a 2D pixel.
+Every object on the world scene is composed of voxels and each voxel is interactable, for example, can be destroyed.
+This opens a possibility for a player to interact and modify everything that is located on a world scene.
+Main focus of this engine is on terrain.

 Voxel in the wild:
 ![Voxel in the wild](https://i.ibb.co/nQJkwtt/Screenshot-2024-11-26-194137.png)

-Voxels amount in the world scene scale up quickly (millions, billions) and storing or rendering all of them would make PC quickly run out of CPU and memory resources.
-The strategy is to not store and to not render geometry whenever possible.
+Voxels amount in the world scene scale up cubically.
+Voxels count is in billions or higher.
+Dealing with a large amounts of voxel data is one of the main problems to solve in voxel engine development.
+Storing or rendering all of the voxels would make PC quickly run out of CPU and memory resources.
+The strategy is to identify what data does not need to be stored.
+To illustrate, voxels that cannot be seen by a player camera do not need to be stored.
 Voxels are grouped into chunks[^2].
 Chunk is defined as 32x32x32 cube that is composed of voxels.
 Representing world as chunks opens possibilities for performance optimizations and is also convenient in general.

 World generation can be divided conceptually into three phases:

-1. Terrain chunk generation
-Chunk generation is a first step to create a chunk.
-The idea is to determine voxel types for each voxel in a chunk.
+1. Terrain chunk generation: first step to create a chunk is to determine voxel type (sand, air, stone) for each voxel in a chunk.

-2. Chunk meshing
+2. Chunk meshing:
 Voxel is the smallest interactable unit from the player point of view, but it is not the smallest unit to render overall.
 Voxels are composed of faces (quads) and each voxel has 6 faces (quads).
 Not every voxel or face is visible to a camera, thus not every face needs to be in mesh.
 Mesh is a collection of faces (quads) to render on a screen.
-Meshing is a phase that takes chunk voxels and produces an array of faces that engine considers as visible.
+Meshing is a phase that takes chunk's voxels and produces an array of faces that engine considers as visible.

-3. Mesh rendering
-This is a phase when mesh is passed to GPU via OpenGL API calls, to be rendered.
+3. Mesh rendering: a phase when mesh is passed to GPU via OpenGL API calls, to be rendered.

 These three phases are main building blocks of chunk pipeline and they will be described in greater detail in next sections.
 Each phase has a great potential to be optimized.